Vadruk/And_DevOps_course/les_1/readme.md

 ## What am I expecting from the course:
 1. I want to change my profession to a more relevant one.
 2. Experience gained in DevOps specialization.
-3. Get to know the tools used in the devosp specialization.
+3. Get to know the tools used in the DevOsp specialization.